MA in Scoring for Film and Visual Media

 At the end of the one-year Masters in Film Scoring, you will be capable of effectively functioning in the role of composer, orchestrator, music editor, music supervisor or music producer in the industries of motion pictures, television, gaming and other audio/visual media production.
 You will also be equipped to progress to further study.

-Pulse College have 2 amazing scholarships on offer.
-Each will be awarded to an outstanding applicant who has demonstrated a passion for music, shown exceptional creative talent, is professionally motivated and able to make unique contributions and achievements demonstrated through the application, the interview, experiences to date and their personal statement.
+Each scholarship will be awarded to an outstanding student who has demonstrated a passion for music, shown exceptional creative talent, is professionally motivated and able to make unique contributions and achievements demonstrated through the application, the interview and their experiences to date.

 This programme is designed for: